-In France, a shift is taking place from inpatient to outpatient care, with the initial effect of shortening average lengths of stay, but there is still considerable potential to increase the outpatient share and significantly reduce average lengths of stay during the coming years.
+In the Nordic countries, the early introduction of DRG-based remuneration, among other things, has resulted in shorter AVLOS and an extensive shift from inpatient to outpatient care and day surgery.
+In France, a shift is taking place, but there is still considerable potential to increase the outpatient share and reduce average length of stay during the coming years.
 In Germany, the development in this area has barely started, mainly due to regulatory factors and a lack of incentives.

-Other dynamic factors, such as the transfer of elective care volumes from large hospitals to independent specialist clinics, and the personal effectiveness of medical staff, show considerable variation between countries.
-In Sweden, free healthcare choice reforms within primary and specialist healthcare have contributed to the establishment of new primary care centers and specialist clinics, which has increased availability to patients, diminished average lengths of stay for various interventions, and significantly reduced the costs of the free healthcare choice within specialist care.
-On the other hand, Swedish healthcare faces major challenges in driving staff effectiveness via increased time spent with patients by medical staff, and more consultations and visits per doctor and nurse.
+Simultaneously with this development, structural changes have been implemented in healthcare systems to enable independent providers to play a larger role in driving change in the healthcare sector.
+This transition has led to increased focus on productivity, incorporating both the volume and quality aspects of service delivery.
+Dynamic factors, such as the transfer of elective care volumes from large hospitals to independent specialist clinics, and the productivity of medical staff, show considerable variation between countries.
+In Sweden, free healthcare choice reforms within primary and specialist healthcare have contributed to the establishment of new primary care centers and specialist clinics, which has increased patients’ possiblility to choose healthcare provider, and significantly reduced the cost per treatment within specialist care.
+On the other hand, Nordic healthcare faces major challenges in driving staff productivity, as well as reducing waiting times.

 In France and Germany, conditions are very different to the Nordic countries’.
 The transition to lower care levels and specialization is not taking place on any large scale, mainly because healthcare is concentrated to hospitals and inpatient care.
 On the other hand, differences in working methods have led to significantly higher staff productivity compared to the Nordic countries, and shorter waiting times.